wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

    ### B. Set up an authorization endpoint

-1. Creating the authorization Lambda function
+1. Create the authorization Lambda function
-1. Writing the function code
+1. Write the function code
-1. Granting Cognito access to the function
+1. Grant Cognito access to the function
-1. Testing the function
+1. Test the function
-1. Creating an authorization endpoint
+1. Create an authorization endpoint

    ### C. Set up AWS API Gateway Authorization

 1. <a href="#CreateAPIAuthorizer">Create an API authorizer</a>
-1. Setting up our endpoint authorization
+1. <a href="#AddAudience">Setup our endpoint authorization</a>

    ### D. Test the Secure API Gateway